New Jersey Family Law Attorney

 Importantly, a prenuptial agreement can’t be used to negatively impact a child’s right to child support from either parent.
 In general, the prenuptial agreement can be individually tailored to suit your needs.
 In some cases, your prenup might even contain a “sunset clause” that says it becomes ineffective after a certain amount of time has passed.

-Our lawyers at KMHL&D are here to work with you and your fiance to reach an agreement that both parties understand.
+Our lawyers at Hartman Duff, LLC are here to work with you and your fiance to reach an agreement that both parties understand.
 Our priority is protecting your legal rights—and we know how important it is to understand what you’re getting into before you agree.